Hailu03/Coder-Agent/README.md

 - Docker and Docker Compose
 - API keys for AI services (Gemini or OpenAI)
-- Serper API key for web search functionality
+- Serper API key for web search functionality (optional)

 ### Configuration

-1. Create a `.env` file in the `backend` directory with the following content:
+Create a `.env` file in the `backend` directory with the following content:

 ```
 # AI Provider: "gemini" or "openai"